 Certificates and awards: What standards do you meet?

-The more transparent you are, the higher the trust – and the more likely the inquiry.
+The more transparent you are, the higher the trust – and the more likely an inquiry.

-Many manufacturers know that content is important – but which topics really attract attention?
+Many manufacturers know content is important – but which topics really attract attention?

 Topics with high relevance for your target group